WTF Are Abliterated Models? Uncensored LLMs Explained

 Both get you an uncensored model, but through different mechanisms.
 Fine-tuning shapes behavior by controlling what the model sees.
 Abliteration shapes behavior by modifying what the model does with what it already learned.

 The practical difference: abliteration can be applied to any model after release, which is why you see “-abliterated” suffixes on models that were originally aligned.
+A new model drops from Meta or Mistral, and within hours someone has published an abliterated version on Hugging Face.

 The Tradeoff: Quality Degradation